starcoinorg/starcoin/vm/stdlib/compiled/latest/doc/Account.md

 ## Function `create_account_with_address`

 Creates a new account at <code>fresh_address</code> with a balance of zero and empty auth key, the address as init auth key for check transaction.
-Creating an account at address Std will cause runtime failure as it is a reserved address for the MoveVM.
+Creating an account at address StarcoinFramework will cause runtime failure as it is a reserved address for the MoveVM.